zacstewart/zacstewart.github.io/README.md

 append like Python's `list.append()`, so instead of just adding a new row to the DataFrame, we construct a new one and append it to the prior repeatedly.

-Using these two functions, it's really easy for us to build and add to our
+Using these two functions, it's really easy for us to build and add to the
 dataset:

 ```python